Doris Perlhefter Rauch Collection

 0.75 Linear Feet

-1 Folders (1 oversized folder in a shared oversized box)
+2 Folders (2 oversized folder in shared oversized boxes)

 This collection pertains to the life of Doris Rauch (née Perlhefter), her uncle Norbert Troller, and fellow Holocaust survivors Oscar Bittner and Oscar Jellinek.
 It encompasses government documents and Rauch’s identification forms issued by the United States and Czechoslovakia, as well as her correspondence relating to family and Holocaust history in the late twentieth and early twenty-first centuries.
 Included are photographs of friends and family engaged in recreation or as posed portraits, the great majority in black and white.
 Authored by Norbert Troller himself are a memoir manuscript and family tree denoting those members killed during the Holocaust.